jaredwarren/rpi_music/README.md

 ## gen cert
-from - https://medium.com/rungo/secure-https-servers-in-go-a783008b36da
-`openssl req  -new  -newkey rsa:2048  -nodes  -keyout localhost.key  -out localhost.csr` `openssl  x509  -req  -days 365  -in localhost.csr  -signkey localhost.key  -out localhost.crt`
+In order for NFC to work on Android a ssl/https cert is needed.
+Self-signed works, if you ignore the alert. from - https://medium.com/rungo/secure-https-servers-in-go-a783008b36da `openssl req  -new  -newkey rsa:2048  -nodes  -keyout localhost.key  -out localhost.csr` `openssl  x509  -req  -days 365  -in localhost.csr  -signkey localhost.key  -out localhost.crt`